Opening the Vault

 Washington and Franklin

 The exhibit also aligns with the 250th anniversary of the U.S. Postal Service.
 On July 26, 1775, the Second Continental Congress created the United States Post Office and unanimously selected Benjamin Franklin as the first Postmaster General.
-Visitors can view Franklin’s postal ledger, used to track financial reports across multiple states, and a table of postal rates identifying what, and how much, was required to send a letter in 1775.
+Visitors viewed Franklin’s postal ledger, used to track financial reports across multiple states, and a table of postal rates identifying what, and how much, was required to send a letter in 1775.

 Additional Online Resources: